Beautiful Types of Pink Flowers with Names, Pictures, and Growing Tips

 93. Verbena (Verbena)

 About 250 species of perennial and annual flowering plants comprise the Verbena genus.
-All species of verbena are native to the Americas and Asia with the exception of one species native to Europe.
-Verbena plants produce cloud-like clusters of small blossoms in pink and purple hues.
+All species of verbena are native to the Americas and Asia except one species native to Europe.
+Verbena plants produce cloud-like clusters of tiny blossoms in pink and purple hues.
 They’ll produce numerous flower heads throughout the summer if they’re planted in a sunny and relatively dry location.